AkikoZ/GoGET/README.md

 If there is no error, **labget** will print the received HTTP response body result to `stdout`.
 It will also print the resolved IP address and HTTP request/response header in `stderr`.
 If anything goes wrong, **labget** will leave `stdout` empty and send error message to `stderr`.

-## Liberaries used for main functions
+## Libraries used for main functions
 * Go's native TLS library
 * Go's native gzip library